amarrazza/web-module-challenge-scope-and-closure/README.md

 ```

 a.
 Where is closure used in this code?
 How can you tell?
+When name is called in the template literal.
+Because its reaching into an outer function to get name.
 b.
 Compare and contrast calling `dansRoll` the first and second time.
 What is always the same?
 What could change?
+The name will stay the same but the roll could be different
 c.
 What is the lexical scope of `newRoll`?
+the inner anonymous function within personalDice()

 ### Task 3 - Stretch Goals